yukikitayama/music/listening.md

   - “Je Crois Entendre Encore” from the opera “Les pêcheurs de perles” (The Pearl Fishers)
 - Jacques Offenbach (1819 – 1880)
   - “Barcarolle” from the opera “Les contes d'Hoffmann” (The Tales of Hoffmann)

+Section 17: Chord tones and non-chord tones

+- Pyotr Ilyich Tchaikovsky (1840 – 1893)
+  - The Nutcracker Suite
+  - June (“Barcarolle”) from “The Seasons”
+  - 1812 Overture
+  - Symphony No. 4 in F minor, Op.
+36

+Section 18: Passing tones and neighbor tones

+- Pyotr Ilyich Tchaikovsky (1840 – 1893)
+  - Sérénade mélancolique in B-flat minor for violin and orchestra, Op.
+26
+  - Romeo and Juliet
+  - Symphony No. 6 in B minor, Op.
+74 (Pathétique)